return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

     Unregister the extcon device.

     :param struct extcon_dev \*edev:
-        the extcon device instance to be unregistered.
+        the extcon device to be unregistered.

 .. _`extcon_dev_unregister.description`: